cube3power/atsd/rule-engine/web-notifications.md

 ## Payload

 The payload is determined by the notification type.
-Typically the payload is text content in the form of JSON document or form fields.
+Typically the payload is text content in the form of a JSON document or form fields.
 Some built-in notification types support sending chart screenshots in addition to text content.

 ## Creating Notification

-Open **Alerts > Web Notifications** page and click 'Create'.
+Open the **Alerts > Web Notifications** page and click 'Create'.

 Select the notification type in the drop-down.